 Safety on a construction site is the top priority for any General Contractor.
 The negligence of any person on the site can lead to accidents.
 And accidents result in property damage, bodily injury, or even fatality.
 So it is important to establish who exactly is liable for the damages.
 In other words, what General Contractor insurance coverage do you need?

-One of the most common questions for General Contractors is, Can I be held liable even if it isn’t my fault?
+One of the most common questions for General Contractors whether they are liable even if it isn’t their fault?

 Let’s start by looking at some things a General Contractor is not liable for.

 Accidents happen on site This is due to defects in the plan drawn by the architects.
 And, not the fault of the General Contractor.
 You will also not be liable for the improper maintenance of the construction site where there is a special body to do so.
 In these cases, the architect and that body would be liable.

 Does this mean that General Contractor insurance coverage does not have to include damages resulting from professional mistakes?